codefresh-io/cap-docs.codefresh.io/_docs/deployment/manage-application.md

 <br>
 {:/}

-#### Manage an ongoing rollout
+#### Manage an ongoing rollout with the Rollout Player
 Manage an ongoing rollout using the controls in the Rollout Player to skip steps, and promote rollouts.

 1. In the Codefresh UI, go to the [Applications dashboard](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
 1. Select the application and go to the Timelines tab.
 1. In the deployment record for the ongoing rollout, click the name of the rollout.
-1. Select the option in the Rollout Player.
+1. Select the required option in the Rollout Player.

 {% include